 Health and hygiene

-An obvious benefit is that the cookware is free of PFOA and PFTE.
-I wrote about these compounds in my article on the safety of ceramic nonstick cookware.
+An obvious benefit is that the cookware is free of PFOA and PFTE and with the purity in the base material, 100% is considered the safest ceramic cookware (see my article on the safety of ceramic nonstick cookware).

 Regarding its purity, you can see Xtrema’s product testing results here to prove that its products meet certified tests of the FDA and California Prop 65.